votommy/tommys-blog/blog-posts/spring-drive.md

     <img src="./pics/SBGA469_email.jpg" alt="A screenshot of the email stating the Grand Seiko SBGA469 is back in stock."/>
 </div>
 <p>
-    Grand Seiko is far from the only watch brand with an intriguing story, and I do have a handful of other watches I wish to own some day.
+    Grand Seiko is far from the only watch brand with an intriguing story, and I do have a handful of other watches I wish to own someday.
     <br>
     The Omega 50th Anniversary Silver Snoopy is definitely on that list, and the Rolex Submariner is a classic that is undeniably an icon.
 I also think the Cartier Santos is one of the most elegant watches ever designed, with its own rich history.
     <br>